The-Balance-FFXIV/balance-static/content/jobs/casters/black-mage/5-4-blm-raid-guide.md

 General notes:

 \- For movement during Implosions, if the first two shadows spawn 90 degrees apart you can stand in one spot to be safe from both without having to move.
-If this occurs during 4x implosions, you can do this then move diagonally through boss and be safe for the following two cleaves
+If this occurs during 4x implosions, you can do this then move diagonally through boss and be safe for the following two cleaves.

 \- Especially if you're not being strict on LL timing, you don't necessarily have to prepull LL.
 There is also potential to place them in mid if you're not using them prepull, and swift out -> BtL back in for the out (or utilize AM).

 \- If using LL south, consider requesting healer/ranged to stand to the E/W just north of the center for AM to dodge Implosion in case it is south.
-This allows you to dodge the cleave and already be away from boss for the following mechanic
+This allows you to dodge the cleave and already be away from boss for the following mechanic.

 - - -